sodascience/metasyn/docs/source/developer.rst

 Lastly, there is the :meth:`metasynth.var.MetaVar.draw_series` method that synthesizes a new series.
 For this to work, the variable has to be fitted of course.

-As can be inferred from the previous methods, the `MetaVar` class is to the `MetaDataset` what a pandas `Series` is to a `DataFrame`.
+As can be inferred from the previous methods, the `MetaVar` class is to the `MetaDataset` what a polars `Series` is to a `DataFrame`.

 MetaDistribution